Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 ### Managers
 * ONET-SOC CODE AND TITLE: 11-3121.00 - Human Resources Manager
 * 5 MOST IMPORTANT TASKS THEY CARRY OUT(provide the importance score, in details):
 * Serve as a link between management and employees by handling questions, interpreting and administering contracts and helping resolve work-related problems.
-Importance:95
+Importance: 95
 * Advise managers on organizational policy matters, such as equal employment opportunity and sexual harassment, and recommend needed changes.
 Importance: 92
 * Analyze and modify compensation and benefits policies to establish competitive programs and ensure compliance with legal requirements.
 Importance: 90
 * Perform difficult staffing duties, including dealing with understaffing, refereeing disputes, firing employees, and administering disciplinary procedures.
-Importance:86
+Importance: 86
 * Represent organization at personnel-related hearings and investigations.
 Importance: 82
 * Is this job routine?
 Your judgment (0-10): 4
 * Is this job cognitive?
 Your judgment (0-10): 8
 * 5 MOST IMPORTANT SKILLS THEY REQUIRE TO POSSES (provide the importance score, in Details):
 * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
 Importance: 78
 * Management of Personnel Resources — Motivating, developing, and directing people as they work, identifying the best people for the job.
-Importance:78
+Importance: 78
 * Speaking — Talking to others to convey information effectively.
 Importance: 78
 * Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
 Importance: 75
 * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
 Importance: 75